abxh/get-started-with-c/README.md

 ```
 You may need to install extra packages for them to work, I found.
 In particular look for packages with keywords `ubsan` and `libsan`.

 For other compilers, you are on your own.
-Sanitizers aren't neccesary, but useful.
+Sanitizers aren't neccessary, but useful.

 ### Stack tracing and debugging

-In particular get to know about tools like `gdb`, and tools like `strace´ and `ltrace`.
+In particular get to know about tools like `gdb`, and tools like `strace` and `ltrace`.

 `gdb` could be a little intimidating to use, so here is a helpful guide by comment @AlphaOmegaProgrammer wrote moons ago:
 ```https://godbolt.org/